theRealAph/ScopeLocals/README.md

 An extent local acquires (we say: _is bound to_) a value on entry to a extent; when that extent terminates, the previous value (or none) is restored.
-In this case, the extent of `X`'s binding is the duration of the Lambda invoked by `run()`.
+In this case, the extent of `ServerFramework.CREDENTIALS`'s binding is the duration of the Lambda invoked by `run()`.
 In the example above, the extent unfolds from process request, through a lambda, to connectDatabase().
 The frame for connectDatabase() is the topmost frame; the frame for processRequest() is the bottom most frame.
 If connectDatbase() called more methods, then those methods would also be able to use the extent local variable to get the needful.
 None of the methods in the extent can mutate the extent local variable so that it holds different credentials.

 One useful way to think of extent locals is as invisible, effectively final, parameters that are passed through every method invocation.
 These parameters will be accessible within the extent of a binding operation. [ Do we need that sentence? ]

-Extent locals have the following properties:
+In summary, extent locals have the following properties:

 * _Locally-defined extent_: The values of `x` and `y` are only bound in the extent of `run()`.